David (2013 Hindi film): Filming

-Scenes involving Vikram were filmed in Hindi only and were the first out of the three segments and were canned in locations which were meant to show a Goan backdrop.
+Scenes involving Vikram were filmed first out of the three segments and were canned in locations which were meant to show a Goan backdrop.
 The team thus shot scenes featuring Vikram and Isha Sharvani in Alleppey, Kerala in late February 2012, before moving to Kuttanad.
 Mangalore beach was designed to replicate the beaches of Goa and a song featuring Remo Fernandes was also shot in February.
 Ratnavelu revealed that scenes were also canned in Kapu, Karnataka disguising Goa and that Vikram finished his portions for the film by March 2012.
 Nishan, a Mumbai-based actor who had appeared in Malayalam language films, was also selected to play a role in the segment, while actress Rubi Chakravarti was also recruited to play Vikram's mother in the film after Bejoy Nambiar approached for a role written with her in mind.
 Prahlad Kakkar, a noted ad-maker, was convinced by Nambiar to make his debut in film by appearing in the role of a priest and consequently shot his scenes in Mangalore.

-The scenes of the character playing a musician Vinay Virmani / Jiiva, was the second segment to be shot with Sejal Shah recruited as cinematographer.
-Lara Dutta plays an extended cameo role in both versions as a mother, whose child is tutored by Virmani / Jiiva character.
-Sheetal Menon, who appeared in Shaitan was also recruited to play a pivotal role in Vinay Virmani's and Jiiva's sequences.
+The scenes of the character playing a musician Vinay Virmani, was the second segment to be shot with Sejal Shah recruited as cinematographer.
+Lara Dutta plays an extended cameo role in both versions as a mother, whose child is taught music by Virmani character.
+Sheetal Menon, who appeared in Shaitan was also recruitedto play a pivotal role in Vinay Virmani's sequences.
 Singer Shweta Pandit also shot for the film in both languages making her debut as a musician, while Nassar was recruited to appear in both versions of the film.
-Manish Jha, director of the 2003 film Matrubhoomi, was signed on to act in another pivotal role in the third segment with Nambiar noting "he was physically perfect for the part".
 Actor-director Satish Kaushik also shot for this portion of the film, portraying one of David's neighbours.